JavaScript Var vs Let vs Const: Key Differences & Best Uses

 Introduction

-.
-Understanding the differences between javascript var vs let vs const is crucial for writing clean, efficient, and bug-free code.
+in ES6.
+Understanding the differences between JavaScript var vs let vs const is crucial for writing modern, clean, and bug-free code.
+In this blog, we’ll explore these differences, their best use cases, and practical examples to guide you in choosing the right one for your needs.

 Understanding var